 If you have a criminal offense such as marijuana possession on your record, you may not meet that standard.

 However, having a marijuana charge doesn’t necessarily bar you from citizenship.

 For instance, if it’s a single offense for simple possession of 30 grams or less of marijuana, you should still be able to qualify.

-On the other hand, if your offense is more serious, or if you have multiple charges, you can submit evidence that you have paid the penalty for your crime and have rehabilitated.
+Even if your offense is more serious, or if you have multiple charges, you can still submit evidence that you have paid the penalty for your crime and have rehabilitated.

 In any case, the laws surrounding whether simple possession counts as a “Crime Involving Moral Turpitude” are a little murky.